serverlessworkflow/specification/specification.md

 The specification provides a [Workflow JSON Schema](schema/workflow.json) which defines the structure of the workflow model.
-This allows workflow models to be defined in both [JSON](https://www.json.org/json-en.html) and [YAML](https://yaml.org/) formats, and both formats are considered specification compliant if they validate against the defined schema.
+This allows workflow models to be defined in both [JSON](https://www.json.org/json-en.html) and [YAML](https://yaml.org/) formats.
+Both are considered specification compliant if they validate against the defined schema.

 The specification also provides Software Development Kits (SDKs) for both [Go](https://github.com/serverlessworkflow/sdk-go) and [Java](https://github.com/serverlessworkflow/sdk-java) and we plan to add them for more languages in the future.

-In addition the specification provides a set of [Workflow Extensions](extensions/README.md) which allow users to define additional non-execution-related workflow information that can be used to improve workflow performance.
-Some example extension for workflows include Key Performance Indicators (KPIs), Simulation, Tracing, etc
+In addition, the specification provides a set of [Workflow Extensions](extensions/README.md) which allow users to define additional, non-execution-related workflow information.
+This information can be used to improve workflow performance.
+Some example workflow extensions include Key Performance Indicators (KPIs), Simulation, Tracing, etc

-We are also working on a Technology Compatibility Kit (TCK) which will provides a suite of tests which can be used by runtime implementations to test their specification conformance.
+We are also working on a Technology Compatibility Kit (TCK) to be used as a specification conformance tool for runtime implementations.

 The specification relies on runtime implementations to adopt the defined workflow model and provide execution semantics.